killfrenzy96/AiyaFrenzyBot/README.md

   - AIYA is currently tested on commit `685f9631b56ff8bd43bce24ff5ce0f9a0e9af490` of the Web UI.
 - Run the Web UI as local host with api (`COMMANDLINE_ARGS= --listen --api`).
 - Clone this repo.
+- See [Setting up a Discord Bot](https://github.com/killfrenzy96/AiyaFrenzyBot/wiki/Setting-up-a-Discord-Bot) to obtain a Discord bot token.
 - Create a text file in your cloned repo called ".env", formatted like so:
 ```dotenv
 # .env